-Savor blueberry season with a Blueberry Goat Cheese Scone!
+Savor blueberry season with Blueberry Goat Cheese Scones!
 Tangy goat cheese mingles with plump blueberries and a fresh blueberry glaze in a fluffy scone!

 I’ve decided that summer is going by too quickly.
 We’ve got just about a week left until it’s time to start the whole back-to-school process — you know the drill — registration, orientations, haircuts, supply shopping, and transitioning to those mornings when all you have time for is something quick and sensible.

 So I thought the kids deserved something that I would probably never make on a school weekday.

 Big, fluffy, blueberry goat cheese scones with a glaze so irresistible, that even I – the strictest of weekday breakfast moms – crumble at the sight of them.

 In case you’re wondering, “why goat cheese?” well, after eating these scones, you will probably wonder, “how could I not?”
 Blueberries and goat cheese are a flavor combination I love — have you every tried my Goat Cheese with Blueberry Vanilla Compote?
 It’s the most incredible sweet and savory appetizer, and here, in this scone, between plump bites of blueberry, the goat cheese mingles its tangy creaminess — it’s insanely good.

 I hope you give these scones a try…and be prepared to make more, because they will literally disappear in front of your very eyes.